diogonicoleti/elb-instance-manager/docs/solution.md

 - After building the image, it'll run a `terraform apply` passing the `config.json` file as variable file and a standalone variable called `docker_tag` that use the same value used to build and public the image (the one inside the `VERSION` file)

 All the automation is done through the `Makefile` and the available commands as describe in the `README.md`

-As I don't have much proficiency using Python to build web applications and services (I excited to learn it better!) and have a time constraint I decided to don't write unit tests.